This science of reading activity has big results for students.

-The science of reading has proven that students need to be able to hear the individual sounds in words called phonemes and focusing on beginning sounds is the best place to start because it’s the first phoneme their brains will be able to identify.
+Over 70 years of research has taught us how brains best learn to read and, now that the information is becoming more accessible to teachers, it has led to some significant shifts in reading instruction!
+For instance, the science of reading has proven that students need to be able to hear the individual sounds in words.
+Those sounds, called phonemes, are a foundational building block to developing fluent readers.
+Focusing on beginning sounds is the best place to start because it’s the first phoneme that students’ brains are able to identify.
 These 100 beginning sound task cards make it fun and easy to reinforce letter sound-connections and, at the same time, build students’ phonemic awareness.

 Thank You!